claytondukes/dibo-api/.github/ISSUE_TEMPLATE/character_class_data.md

 ## How to Contribute

-1. Pick an unimplemented class (Wizard, Necromancer, Sader, etc.)
+1. Pick an unimplemented class
 2. Create a new directory in `data/indexed/classes/[class_name]/`
 3. Create all three JSON files following our Barbarian template
 4. Ensure JSON is valid and properly formatted